Svenito/versup/README.md

     "commit": {
-        "enabled": True,  # Commit the changes automatically "message": "Update version to [version]",  # Template for the commit message },
+        "enabled": True,  # Commit the changes automatically "message": "Update version to [version]",  # Template for the commit message "mainbranch": "master",  # name of the main development or release branch },
     "tag": {
-        "enabled": True,  # Tag the bump commit "name": "v[version]",  # Template for the name of the tag },
+        "enabled": True,  # Tag the bump commit "name": "v[version]",  # Template for the name of the tag in the tag message },
     "tokens": {
         "date": {